njs-guy/all-blue-theme/colors.md

 # Colors

-These are the baseline colors for the theme.
+These are the base colors for All Blue.

 ## Editor colors